aviaryhq/cloudglue-mcp-server/README.md

 The following Cloudglue tools are available to LLMs through this MCP server:

+### **File Management**

+- **`add_file`**: Upload local files to Cloudglue or add existing Cloudglue files to collections.
+Supports two modes: 1) Upload new file with optional collection assignment, 2) Add existing file to collection.
+Returns comprehensive file metadata and collection status.
+Use working directory context for relative file paths.
+Supports videos, images, documents, and other file types with automatic MIME type detection.

+### **Collection Management**

+- **`create_collection`**: Create a new Cloudglue collection for organizing videos with specific analysis configurations.
+Supports both rich-transcripts (comprehensive video analysis) and entities (structured data extraction) collection types.
+Each type has different configuration options for customizing the analysis pipeline.
+Returns complete collection metadata upon successful creation.

+- **`add_youtube`**: Add YouTube videos to a Cloudglue collection with parallel processing.
+Supports individual video URLs (up to 50), playlist URLs, and channel URLs.
+For playlists/channels, extracts up to 15 most recent videos using YouTube RSS feeds. **Note: Only YouTube videos with available transcripts can be successfully processed by Cloudglue.** Processes videos in batches of 5 for optimal performance and waits for all to complete before returning the updated collection video list.

 ### **Discovery & Navigation**

 - **`list_collections`**: Discover available video collections and their basic metadata.
 Use this first to understand what video collections exist before using other collection-specific tools.
 Shows collection IDs needed for other tools, video counts, and collection types.